 And so, once I had a grip on creating sentences, I wrote thoughts and stories.
 But I didn’t think the stories were very good, so I stopped writing them when I was about ten and focused on poetry and essays instead.
 I didn’t write another word of fiction for over a decade, until I found myself at a crossroads in my professional life, stepping off a career path toward speech-language pathology when I realized it wasn’t the right fit for me.
 I was fortunate enough to be in a position where I had time to re-evaluate, and I started digging into books again, roaming through the aisles of the local library.

 It was through reading that I found my voice, inspired by a thought of a character.
 Through creating her, I discovered there were stories still in me.
-That was five manuscripts ago, and with each, I’ve learned and developed as a storyteller.
+That was eight manuscripts ago, and with each, I’ve learned and developed as a storyteller.
 And with each, I’ve grown to love writing even more.
 I’ve come to embrace my North Carolina roots, setting my suspense novels in my home state, often along the beaches I love so much.
 After a long journey of querying, I signed with the fabulous Samantha Fabien in October, and I’m so thrilled to be working with her!

 And every step of the way, I’ve had the support of the best human I know.
 I’ve been married to him for over a third of my thirty-five years, and my life would be horribly incomplete without my smart, kind, techy husband.
 He has never once wavered in supporting me, and I endeavor to do the same for him.